Large Language Models in Qualitative Research: Uses, Tensions, and Intentions

 \section{Related Work}

 Qualitative research is a broad term with different definitions and applications across disciplines~\cite{hammersleyWhatQualitativeResearch2013}.
-In the late 1960s, the method first emerged in retaliation to quantitativeand positivist approaches to science characterized by hypothesis-testing and objectivity~\cite{hammersleyRelationshipQualitativeQuantitative1996}.
-HCI scholars often turn to qualitative methods when studying populations or contexts that require an in-depth exploration of experiences, behaviors, and interactions \cite{randazzo_if_2023, randazzo_et_al_2023, rankinExploringPluralityBlack2019, freemanStreamingYourIdentity2020, bardzellFeministHCIMethodology2011, bardzellPleasureYourBirthright2011}.
+In the late 1960s, the method emerged in retaliation to quantitative and positivist approaches to science characterized by hypothesis testing and objectivity~\cite{hammersleyRelationshipQualitativeQuantitative1996}.
+HCI scholars often turn to qualitative methods when studying populations or contexts that require deep exploration and understanding of experiences, behaviors, and interactions \cite{randazzo_if_2023, randazzo_et_al_2023, rankinExploringPluralityBlack2019, freemanStreamingYourIdentity2020, bardzellFeministHCIMethodology2011, bardzellPleasureYourBirthright2011}.

 In contrast to quantitative methods that prioritize numerical data and generalizability, qualitative research aims to uncover how participants perceive, understand, and make meaning of their experiences \cite{jaccard_theory_2020}.
 Qualitative researchers often utilize diverse techniques, such as interviews, observations, and narratives \cite{alvarez2023binary, nolan2024mal} to capture the complexity of lived experiences \cite{braun2013successful}.
 The epistemological foundation of qualitative research is \textit{social constructionism} \cite{berger1966reality}, in which meaning and knowledge is subjective and constructed in and through communication \cite{weinberg2009social}, enabling researchers to capture the social contexts that shape participants’ lives \cite{tracy2024qualitative}.
 Through deep engagement with participants’ worlds, qualitative scholars seek to describe and interpret phenomena in a way that reflects participants’ understanding of their experiences \cite{jaccard_theory_2020}, while also contributing to theory development through inductive analysis \cite{scharp2021thematic}.